liaud77/udemy/Structured-Writing---Exercise.md

 # Using the Calculator App

 In this topic, you can find information about the calculator app.
-This application is the best way for you to perform arithmetical operations such as addition, subtraction, multiplication, division of numbers.
+This application is the best way for you to perform arithmetical operations such as addition, subtraction, multiplication, and division of numbers.

 To sum up two numbers you must first start the application.
 Enter the first number, then press the + button.
 You can also subtract numbers - press the - button in this case.